ironbar/orangutan/reports/04_Modeling.md

 Next add the map in the points stated above and if it is done correctly it will train.

 I'm training with just 1 environment and after doing modifications on policy it trains until it reaches the time for training.
+I have fixed the problem of updating the policy and now seems to be working.

+However it doesn't when moving to multiple environments.
+I think the problem is that I have to adapt BrainInfo to handle that information.
+I have to study how the output of the environment changes when having multiple arenas.

 I have doubts regarding what to do when using multiple environments.

 ```
+# 1 arena
 ret['Learner'].visual_observations[0].shape
 (1, 84, 84, 3)
 ret['Learner'].vector_observations[0].shape